Neojume/pythonABC/README.md

 Python-ABC
 ----------
-A python implementation of some ABC algorithms.
+A python implementation of some ABC algorithms as well as some toy problems to test them on.

 Algorithms
 ----------